rustwasm/gloo/README.md

   performance in mind, to show everyone how fast the Web can be ;)

 * **Reliable:** Every crate should be thoroughly tested.
 Headless browser tests.
 Quickcheck tests.
-Using the type system to make whole classes of bug impossible.
+Using the type system to make whole classes of bugs impossible.

 * **Small:** Small code size for faster page loads.
 No accidentally pulling in